 There are options when it comes to analytics of both Hootsuite and Buffer.
-With the free version of Hootsuite, you will get basic reports of how many posts you have created, you can track your follower counts, and you can see what your overall engagement rates have been with your audience.
+With the free version of Hootsuite, you will get basic reports of how many posts you have created, track your follower counts, and see your overall engagement rates with your audience.

 The Hootsuite Professional Plan allows you to build reports in real-time, referred to as Boards.